YugenExperience/CapStoneProject/index.md

 ## Deliverable 2:
 #### Description of all Data Sources

-My data is located @ https://divvy-tripdata.s3.amazonaws.com/index.html
-I have downloaded it in the form of 12 excel spreadsheets delineated by month starting on 2020-08 and ending with 2021-07
-Note: The datasets have a different name because Cyclistic is a fictional company.
-For the purposes of this case study, the datasets are appropriate and will enable you to answer the business questions.
-The data has been made available by Motivate International Inc. under this license (https://www.divvybikes.com/data-license-agreement).
+For the purposes of this case study, the datasets exhibit a different name because Cyclistic is a fictional company.
+However, the data itself comes from a real world ride share company and has been made available by Motivate International Inc. under this [License](https://www.divvybikes.com/data-license-agreement/ "Motivate International License").

+The trip data can be found @ [Divvy Tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html/ "Divvy Tripdata").
+I have downloaded it in the form of 12 excel spreadsheets delineated by month starting on 2020-08 and ending with 2021-07.
+This spans 1 year of data separated into the following data types:

 ~~~SQL